shakacode/cypress-on-rails/README.md

 * use factory_bot to setup data
 * create scenario files used for specific tests

+Has examples of setting up state with:
+* factory_bot
+* rails test fixtures
+* scenarios
+* custom commands

 This gem is based off https://github.com/konvenit/cypress-on-rails

 ## Getting started